courtiol/IsoriX/sources_for_vignettes/readme.md

 * just paste the html or pdf in the folder vignette in the package and copy the Rmd file after renaming it sources_for_nameofthevignette.Rmd in inst/doc/

+* create the asis file (see pdf in this folder for how to)

-* if pdf, you can reduce the size of the document by creating png pictures at 100 dpi and by comrpessing the pdfs using Ghostscript.
-The can be done in R:
+* if vignettes are pdfs, you can reduce their size by creating png pictures at 100 dpi and by comrpessing the pdfs using Ghostscript.
+The can be done easily in R by typing:

 ```{r}
 tools::compactPDF(getwd(), gs_quality="ebook")
 ```